YachtChat/YachtChat/wiki/docs/03-FAQs/remove-users.md

 Then you can just click on the bin next to the user you want to remove.

 <img alt="Remove Users" src="/img/docs/SpaceMembers.png" width="750"/>

+If you have urgent questions, please feel free to contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).